ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/placeholders@pl.md

 ---
-"$title": Elementy zastępcze i zasoby rezerwowe "$order": '3'
+'$title': Elementy zastępcze i zasoby rezerwowe
+$order: 3
 descriptions: "In the spirit of perceived performance and progressive enhancement, it's best practise in AMP to provide placeholders and fallbacks wherever possible."
 formats:
   - websites
   - email
   - ads
   - stories
 components:
   - iframe
 author: pbakaus
 contributors:
   - bpaduch
 ---

 In the spirit of perceived performance and progressive enhancement, it's best practise in AMP to provide placeholders and fallbacks wherever possible.